Would you eat this mushroom?

 Now that's an interesting mushroom!
 In fact, fungi can be some of the most colorful species.
 And protists can be some of the most interesting.
 These two kingdoms are the first two eukaryotic kingdoms we discuss and have some of the most diverse members.

-This quintessential toadstool, the fly agaric or fly Amanita, is a poisonous and psychoactive fungus.
+But this mushroom?
+Probably not a good idea to eat.
+This is a poisonous and psychoactive fungus.
 It has a large white-gilled, white-spotted, usually deep red mushroom, and it is one of the most recognizable and widely encountered in popular culture.
 You should not eat it.